 2014 DHB Telehealth Stocktake

 In 2014 The National Health IT Board commissioned the NZ Telehealth Forum to undertake a stocktake to provide a better understanding of the current uptake of telehealth technologies within New Zealand.
-This report presents the results of Phase 1 of the stocktake, which surveyed telehealth activity in New Zealand’s twenty District Health Boards (DHBs).
+This report presents the results of Phase 1 of the stocktake, which surveyed telehealth activity in New Zealand’s twenty district health boards.
 Phase 2, was a survey of Primary Health Organisations and Non-Government Organisations.

-The Chief Executive of each DHB was asked to nominate an individual to be responsible for completing the survey, and the questionnaires were sent to the nominees.
+The chief executive of each district health board was asked to nominate an individual to be responsible for completing the survey, and the questionnaires were sent to the nominees.

 SURVEY QUESTIONS ADDRESSED